joelsernamoreno/BadUSB-Cable/README.md

 * Download Micronucleus bootloader for ATTINY85: https://github.com/micronucleus

-* You can find the bootloader file at micronucleus-t85\firmware\releases folder
+* You can find the bootloader file at micronucleus\firmware\releases folder

-* Use "t85_default.hex" for the bootloader
+* Use "t85_default.hex" for the bootloader (Release 2.04)

 ## Burning bootloader